What is Sleep Apnea Doing to Your Sleep?

 Picture of CPAP Machine The CPAP machine creates a positive pressure in the sleeper's airway to help him or her breathe at night.
 Because it often helps the bed partner sleep more soundly too, you can say a CPAP is essentially a two-for-one deal!

 The most effective and popular treatment is the CPAP machine, a nasal mask that provides continuous positive airway pressure (what CPAP stands for) to prevent the airway from collapsing during inspiration so that unobstructed breathing can occur.
-It's a common misconception that CPAP machines actually pump air into you; instead it's more that they create the right pressure to keep your breathing tube open.
+It's a common misconception that CPAP machines actually pump oxygen into you; instead it's more that they create the right pressure to keep your breathing tube open.

 When utilized on a nightly basis, this relatively inexpensive treatment is extremely effective at reversing OSA episodes and the accompanying daytime symptoms.